 13. Commonwealth consent to conferral of functions etc. on the Regulator or inspectors by corresponding laws

+Note for this section:

-Note: The Commonwealth Act section 13 provides Commonwealth consent to the conferral of functions or powers, or the imposition of duties, on the Regulator or WELS inspectors by corresponding State-Territory laws.
+The Commonwealth Act section 13 provides Commonwealth consent to the conferral of functions or powers, or the imposition of duties, on the Regulator or WELS inspectors by corresponding State-Territory laws.

 14. How duty is imposed by corresponding laws

+Note for this section:

-Note: The Commonwealth Act section 14 deals with the imposing of duties on the Regulator or WELS inspectors by corresponding State-Territory laws.
+The Commonwealth Act section 14 deals with the imposing of duties on the Regulator or WELS inspectors by corresponding State-Territory laws.

 15. When a corresponding State-Territory law imposes a duty

+Note for this section:

-Note: The Commonwealth Act section 15 provides a definition of the phrase “imposes a duty" for the purposes of sections 13 and 14 of that Act.
+The Commonwealth Act section 15 provides a definition of the phrase “imposes a duty" for the purposes of sections 13 and 14 of that Act.

 16. No doubling up of liabilities

+Note for this section:

-Note: The Commonwealth Act section 16 avoids the doubling up of liabilities under this Act and the Commonwealth Act.
+The Commonwealth Act section 16 avoids the doubling up of liabilities under this Act and the Commonwealth Act.
 In this State the Sentencing Act 1995 section 11(2) operates so that a person who has been sentenced for an offence under the Commonwealth Act cannot be sentenced for the corresponding offence under this Act.

 17. Review of decisions under this Act

+Note for this section:

-Note: The Commonwealth Act section 17 provides for the review of State-Territory decisions by the AAT.
+The Commonwealth Act section 17 provides for the review of State-Territory decisions by the AAT.
 The review of decisions under this Act is dealt with in section 72.

 Part 4 — WELS products and WELS standards